Beyondo/void-diffusion/README.md

 Features:
 - **Upscaling:** Scale your images up to 8x their original size
-- **Facial corrections:** Correct your characters facial expressions using a post-processor like GFPGAN; can be off
+- **Facial corrections:** Correct your characters' facial expressions using a post-processor like GFPGAN; can be off
 - **Preview:** Observe your images while they're generating from the latent space!
 Makes a fun guessing game
 - **Text2Img:** Generate images using a prompt; you can also specifiy what you don't want using a negative prompt
 - **Img2Img:**  Generate images using an initial image and a prompt describing it with many options